 If and when duality (the mode in which phenomena appear as different from each other and occupying the states of presence or absence) is found to be erroneous, there is the tendency or urge to move towards a “higher” mode in which phenomena are seen in some sense as actually identical to one another and as going beyond the dichotomy of presence and absence.
-This higher mode is often considered to be an ultimate state, state of non-duality or a state of affairs in which there are no phenomena that appear to exist dualistically.
+This higher mode is often considered to be an ultimate state, or a state of affairs in which there are no phenomena that appear to exist dualistically.
+Hence it is called a state of non-duality.

 However, this notion of non-duality does not really meet the full measure of its own concept.
 That is to say, that this conception of non-duality is itself often dualistically opposed to the state of duality.
 This results in the interpretation of non-duality in terms of the dichotomy of presence and absence, where non-duality is the truly present state by which the state of duality is made absent.
 So this notion of non-duality only deals with the negation of duality at a certain level (that of the existence of observable phenomena) while still allowing duality to remain at another level (that of the concept itself).
 So if this expression of non-duality were to be established, it would really only amount to one kind of duality being replaced by another kind.
-Thus, it is better considered to be a “monism,” where there is the subsumption of one aspect of duality over the other, rather than a complete transcendence from duality as such.
+Thus, it is better considered to be a “monism,” where there is the subsumption of one aspect of duality over the other (presence over absence), rather than a complete transcendence from duality as such (which would entail a freedom from both presence and absence).

-Wth an implicative negation, the negandum (the thing to be negated) is made absent only by way of substitution in which the intent is to replace the negandum with an alternative proposition.
+With an implicative negation, the negandum is made absent only by way of substitution in which the intent is to replace the negandum with an alternative proposition.
 Because this form of negation can only operate by reference to something other than the negandum itself, it can also be called a relative negation.

 With a non-implicative negation on the other hand, the negandum is simply eliminated by way of denial; nothing is implied to take its place.
 Because this form of negation has no recourse to anything other than the negandum itself, it can also be called an absolute negation.